mendix/docs/content/releasenotes/hybridapp/index.md

 ### March 13th, 2018 (2.0.1 / 2.0.0)

-This patch release fixes an issue with an upstream dependency (com.android.support:support-v4) which was update by Google.
-The issue prevents building .apk files, both locally and on Phonegap Build.
+This patch release fixes an issue with an upstream dependency (`com.android.support:support-v4`) that was updated by Google.
+The issue prevents building *.apk* files, both locally and on Phonegap Build.

 ### March 9th, 2018 (2.0.0 / 2.0.0)

 {{% alert type="info" %}}

-This is a major release because it is not fully compatible with older versions of hybrid-app-template.
-For this update, we recommend that you download a fresh hybrid app package from the Mendix Cloud Portal ([Developer Portal](https://sprintr.home.mendix.com/index.html) > **DEPLOY** > **Mobile App**).
-We extended the **Mobile Apps** wizard with fields for theming options described below.
+This is a major release, because it is not fully compatible with older versions of hybrid-app-template.
+For this update, we recommend that you download a fresh hybrid app package from the Mendix Cloud Portal via [Developer Portal](https://sprintr.home.mendix.com/index.html) > **DEPLOY** > **Mobile App**.
+We extended the **Mobile Apps** wizard with fields for the theming options described below.
 In addition, you can configure splash screens/icons by uploading a single base image.

 {{% /alert %}}

-* We added support for custom theming
+* We added support for custom theming:
   * You can configure the image on the error screen by adding/replacing `error.png`.
-  * You can configure the colors (background/foreground/text) of the error dialog, the login screen, and the pin screen by adjusting `parameters.json`.
+  * You can configure the colors (background/foreground/text) of the error dialog box, login screen, and pin screen by adjusting `parameters.json`.
-  * You can adjust the HTML and CSS of the loading screen can be configuring `loader.html.snippet` and `loader.css.snippet`.
+  * You can adjust the HTML and CSS of the loading screen by configuring `loader.html.snippet` and `loader.css.snippet`.
 * We now properly set the page title based on the `name` value in `parameters.json`.

 ### January 31st, 2018 (1.7.4 / 1.4.0)